thammuio/spark-refactor-demo/README.md

-# Spark Pipeline Code Upgrade Process
+# Spark Pipeline Code Upgrade

-- Scala Version 2.12.13
-- Spark Upgrade from Spark 2.4.8 to Spark 3.3.1
+This repository demonstrates the process of upgrading and refactoring Spark pipelines with included code samples and explanations.
+For detailed explanations and insights on upgrading Spark pipelines, please refer to the article "[Upgrading Spark Pipelines Code](https://dzone.com/articles/upgrading-spark-pipelines-code)" by Suri Nuthalapati on DZone.